-The rules, policies, and charges described herein may be changed by the authorities of this institution without advance notice and without commitment to such original rules, policies, and fees deemed necessary to change.
+The rules, policies, procedures, and fees described herein may be changed by the authorities of this institution without advance notice and without commitment to such original rules, policies, procedures, and fees deemed necessary to change.

-■ General Admissions Policy
+General Admissions Policy

 The basic expectation of students entering the college credit program is a desire to learn.
-The college provides educational opportunities for a wide variety of achievement levels and, therefore, must establish realistic entrance standards for each such level, which may include mandatory placement.
-No student shall be excluded from any program at this institution on the basis of age, disability (except when a bona fide qualification exists on the basis of a physical or mental disability), ethnicity, gender, marital status, national origin, race, religious creed, or sexual orientation.
+The college provides educational opportunities for a wide variety of achievement levels and has established realistic entrance standards for each level.
+These standards may include mandatory placement.